 About Public Bodies

-Tribunals: responsible for tasks and advice relating to specialist areas of law, carrying out judicial functions, but are separate from the formal court system.
+Tribunals: are responsible for tasks and advice relating to specialist areas of the law and carry out judicial functions such as determining the rights and obligations of private citizens, although they are not part of the court system.

 National Health Service (NHS) Bodies: provide management, technical or advisory services within the NHS.

 Non-Ministerial Departments: headed by a statutory officer holder and operate at arm's length from Government.

 Further information for each public body, including the contact details, level of Scottish Government funding, permanent staffing numbers, Chief Executive details can be found in the National Public Bodies Directory.